suhaibshd7/ldct-denoising-red-cnn/README.md

 ```
 .
 ├── red_cnn_training.ipynb   data loading, model, training, evaluation -- and the full
 │                             reasoning behind every decision, in markdown cells next to
 │                             the code each one explains
 ├── requirements.txt
+├── LICENSE
 └── README.md
 ```